Avenues of available funding

 The aim of these guidelines is to ensure that SSHRC funds are available to support the direct costs of research, and to support tools associated with the direct costs of research and related activities.
 They also aim to ensure that SSHRC funds are managed efficiently, do not duplicate funding available from other sources—either through SSHRC or other funding agencies, including the Canada Foundation for Innovation (CFI)—and benefit the larger research enterprise.

 SSHRC does not support capital investments in large research tools and infrastructure.

 SSHRC works to ensure the tools it supports are state of the art, sustainable, and linked to the strengths and needs of the researchers, communities and institutions involved.
 Proposals for tools should either indicate that the tool is highly specialized (i.e., where a tool is developed to meet a very specific research need, such as in the case of a psychometric test) or provide a plan, including demonstrable impacts, to meet the needs of more than one audience.

 SSHRC defines research and related tools as vehicles that broadly facilitate research and related activities.
-Social science and humanities tools enable researchers to collect, organize, analyze, visualize, mobilize and store quantitative and qualitative data and creative outputs.
+Social sciences and humanities tools enable researchers to collect, organize, analyze, visualize, mobilize, and store quantitative and qualitative data and creative outputs.
 Tools can be created as part of a research or related undertaking, or purchased off the shelf.

-Examples of tools that may be partially or entirely eligible for SSHRC support include:
+Examples of tools that could be partially or entirely eligible for SSHRC support include:

 - tools related to the creation and/or cleansing of a data set, database or administrative data, or to the creation of a website;